I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol-getbreakpointbyindex.md

 <p> </p>

 ## -remarks
 <p>The index and returned breakpoint are specific to the current process.
 The same index will return a different breakpoint if the current process is changed.</p>

-<p>The index and returned breakpoint are specific to the current process.
-The same index will return a different breakpoint if the current process is changed.</p>

 ## -requirements